Reviews You Can Rely On

 Slightly boxy cut

-Though the Powder Town is super comfortable, we think that the comfort comes at a slight cost.
+Though the Powder Town is super comfortable, we think the comfort comes at a slight cost.
 The jacket has a large and boxy cut compared to some of the more tailored models we tested.
 Check out the The North Face Thermoball Eco Snow Triclimate 3-in-1 if you prefer a much slimmer fit.
 Fortunately, the Powder Town's bigger cut isn't a huge deal since this jacket still looks plenty stylish when paired with the right pants, and that extra room allows for lots of layering freedom.
 Overall, we have very few complaints about the Powder Town; we love this jacket and think it's an incredible value.

 Read more: Patagonia Insulated Powder Town review